-Google’s popular app store – Google Play now has 15 billion apps downloaded.
-Yesterday a UK newspaper – The Independent reported that Google Play could soon reach the 15 billion app download milestone, but today TechCrunch confirmed the reports stating that the milestones had already been achieved a few weeks ago.
+The number of app downloads from Google Play has reached 15 billion.
+Yesterday a UK newspaper – The Independent reported that Google Play app downloads could soon reach the 15 billion, but today TechCrunch confirmed the reports stating that the milestones had already been achieved a few weeks ago.

 Ever since its launch on 23rd October 2008, Google Play which was back then known as the Android Market has grown at a tremendous rate.
 When it first launched speculations were ripe that it might not be as successful as it was seen more of a desperate measure by Google to counter Apple’s thriving app store, which was launched earlier in July, the same year.